-The Cornish fishing village of Portwenn is actually the lovely Port Isaac.
+The Cornish fishing village of Portwenn (pronounced Port When) is actually the lovely Port Isaac.
 Located in the middle of the North Cornwall coast the village is a perfect jumble of whitewashed fisherman's cottages spilling down to the harbour along some unfeasibly narrow lanes.
 In the old days life revolved around the harbour with fishing and shipping the mainstay of the village.
 Times were good and this can be seen in the fine buildings around the harbour.

 However, Port Isaac was becoming a bit of a sleepy backwater.
 I remember visiting back in 2003 and thinking what a lovely place it was, but also wondering why it wasn't busier.
 The arrival of Doc Martin in 2004, certainly shook things up and put Port Isaac back on the map.

 The British television comedy drama stars Martin Clunes as the grumpy doctor who's career as a surgeon has ground to a halt after developing a phobia of blood.
 The series has been hugely popular, regularly pulling in audiences of over 10 million viewers.
 Once word filtered through that the sleepy TV village of Portwenn was in fact Port Isaac it was like the pilchard boom all over again!

 Whilst many of you may think Portwenn is a name conjured out of thin air it isn't.
 Port Wenn was actually the old name of the nearby cove of Port Quin.

 There is also a reason Doc Martin is named Martin Ellingham.
 The creator of the series is Dominic Minghella; in case you haven't guessed, Ellingham is an anagram of Minghella!